-Easy candied nuts naturally sweetened with maple syrup instead of refined sugar.
+Easy & healthy vanilla candied nuts naturally sweetened with maple syrup instead of refined sugar.
 Simple to make and delicious for snacking, salads, topping sweet potatoes, gift-giving, etc. (Vegan, gluten-free, oil-free.)

-Our family goes wild for these candied nuts.
+Our family goes wild for these candied walnuts!

-They are a bit "healthier" (and I think tastier) than traditional candied nuts by replacing the typical refined sugar with naturally sweetened maple syrup goodness.
+They are a bit healthier (and I think tastier) than traditional candied nuts because we omit the refined sugar.

 Ingredients for Maple Candied Nuts